Noncompliance - Curing a Sanction

 Curing when Meeting Temporary Assistance for Needy Families (TANF) Federal WPR

-A CalWORKs individual who is in WTW sanction status and discovered, either during the monthly federal WPR sample review or during any other time, to be meeting federal WPR, the sanction is to be automatically cured; and aid is to be restored the first of the following month following the month in which it was discovered WPR is being met.
-The provision to be assigned to the previous activity from where client became sanctioned, or to complete the 30-day curing period or end of activity, whichever is sooner, does not apply.
+When a CalWORKs individual who is in a WTW sanction status is discovered, either during the monthly federal WPR sample review or at any other time, to be meeting federal WPR, the sanction must be automatically cured, and aid must be restored effective the first of the month following the month in which it was discovered that WPR was being met.
+The requirement to assign the client back to the previous activity from which the client became sanctioned, or to complete the 30-day curing period or end of the activity (whichever is sooner), does not apply.

 Note: Distance Learning only, for the federal WPR sample month, would not be considered as an activity that the client would be scheduled to meet outside of the sample month; and is therefore not an allowable activity for the purpose of the automatic lift.
 Allowable activities include employment and school.

-When the sanction is lifted, the client can sign a "Welfare to Work Plan Activity Assignment" (WTW 2) Plan while in the office or the WTW 2 Plan can be mailed to client with instructions to return signed plan, along with any supporting verification, such as employment verification.
+When the sanction is lifted, the client can sign a Welfare-to-Work Plan Activity Assignment (WTW 2) while in the office, or the WTW 2 can be mailed to them with instructions to return the signed plan along with any supporting verification, such as employment verification.

 Curing Period

-There is no minimum sanction period for a client to come in and cure a financial sanction; however, before cash aid can be restored, individuals must satisfactorily participate in the activity(ies) specified on the WTW 29 until completed, or up to a maximum of 30 calendar days, whichever is shorter.
+There is no minimum sanction period for a client to cure a financial sanction; however, before cash aid can be restored, individuals must satisfactorily participate in the activity(ies) specified on the Plan to Meet Welfare-to-Work Rules and Get My Cash Aid Back (WTW 29) until completed, or up to a maximum of 30 calendar days, whichever is shorter.

-The WTW 29 must be signed by the client to indicate that they agree to complete the activities as described in the Plan to Meet WTW Rules and Get My Cash Aid Back, otherwise cash aid will not be increased.
+The WTW 29 must be signed by the client to indicate that they agree to complete the activities as described in the plan; otherwise, cash aid will not be restored.
 The WTW 29 can be completed in person or by mail.
 This form is used to inform clients of:

 - Their rights and responsibilities pertaining to the plan,